-Game of Thrones fans are settling in for their own Long Night over the past weeks and months, left without new episodes of the smash-hit fantasy’s final series not set to return until 2019 in the biggest gap between episodes we’ve seen since the HBO drama began in 2011.
+Game of Thrones fans have bravely suffered through their own Long Night over the past weeks and months, left without new episodes of the smash-hit fantasy series from 2017 to 2019 in the biggest gap between episodes we’ve seen since the HBO drama began in 2011.

-And in the meantime we have just one thing to sustain us – feverishly trying to find out everything we can about Game of Thrones season eight, from the storyline and returning characters to exactly when we’ll actually see the last battle for Westeros erupt across our screens – and as we edge ever closer to the series airing, we're only getting more invested in the whole thing.
+In the meantime we've had just one thing to sustain us – feverishly trying to find out everything we can about Game of Thrones season eight, from the storyline and returning characters to exactly when we’ll actually see the last battle for Westeros erupt across our screens – and as we edge ever closer to the series airing, we're only getting more invested in the whole thing.

 So enter our Citadel of knowledge, and prepare to wait out the coming storm.
-It shouldn’t be too bad – if the White Walkers can happily spend eight years walking veryslowly towards the South, we can handle a few extra months…
+It shouldn’t be too bad – if the White Walkers can happily spend eight years walking very slowly towards the South, we can handle waiting a little longer for the next episode...

 Is there a trailer for Game of Thrones season 8 yet?

-And that wasn't the only moody teaser given to whet our appetites this year, as HBO had previously released a sneak peek of the season yet when it announced the release date.
-The short teaser sees three of the Stark children – Arya, Sansa and Jon Snow – reunite at the family crypt in Winterfell…
+And that wasn't the only moody teaser given to whet our appetites this year, as HBO had previously released a sneak peek of the season when it announced the release date back in January 2019.
+THIS short teaser sees three of the Stark children – Arya, Sansa and Jon Snow – reunite at the family crypt in Winterfell.

 You can check out another sneak peek below, which sees a wave of ice from the north take over the dragon of House Targaryen and the Wolf of the Starks clash with a wave of fire from the south (specifically, the lion of the Lannisters).